Skip to content

 • Material lead time

-Both die cut tooling and material are subject to lead times, which may be longer depending on part complexity.
-Typically, material lead time will be the longest.
-As for availability on press, we review all our active machines, operators, and projects before your part gets scheduled.
+Die cut tooling and material are both subject to lead times, which may take longer depending on part complexity.
+Typically, material lead time is the longest.
+As for press availability, we review all our active machines, operators, and projects before scheduling your part.

-If you’re worried about lead times, consider how providing more information about your design can reduce the time it takes to fill a quote and your overall project lead time:
+If you’re interested in reducing your lead times, ordering in advance and providing more upfront information about your design can reduce the time it takes to fill a quote as well as your overall project lead time.

 2. QUANTITY